-MGMT 033 HUMAN CAPITAL MANAGEMENT (3) CSU Lecture: 3 hours
+MGMT 033 HUMAN CAPITAL MANAGEMENT (3) CSU

 This course is concerned with the development of the personnel function, personnel tools and records, and the use of psychology in personnel administration.
 Training and education of employees, incentives, special problems of personnel administration and management, employee representation, and social controls are included as topics of discussion.